A relation between Dieudonne displays and crystalline Dieudonne theory: From -divisible groups to Dieudonn e displays

 Let $K=R_{\red}$ and $\Lambda=W(K)$.
 Let $\bar G=G\otimes_RK$ and let $B$ be the complete $\Lambda$-algebra which pro-represents the functor $\Def_{\bar G}$ on $\Nil_{\Lambda/K}$; see Proposition \ref{Pr-Def-G}.
 Let $\GGG$ be the universal deformation of $G$ over $B$.
 If $I$ denotes the kernel of $B\to K$, we can define

-On the other hand, the ring $\WW(B)$ is $p$-adic by Proposition \ref{Pr-WW-p-adic}.
+On the other hand, the ring $\WW(B)$ is $p$-adically complete by Proposition \ref{Pr-WW-p-adic}.
 Therefore we can also define $\Phi^o_B(\GGG)$ be a direct application of Construction \ref{Const-fil-mod}, and this agrees with the limit definition.
 The ring $\WW(B)$ has no $p$-torsion because $B$ has no $p$-torsion.
-Thus by Proposition \ref{Pr-fil-mod-win} there is a unique operator $F_1$ which makes $\Phi_B^o(\GGG)$ into a Dieudon\'e display $\Phi_B(\GGG)$ over $R$.
+Thus by Proposition \ref{Pr-fil-mod-win} there is a unique operator $F_1$ which makes $\Phi_B^o(\GGG)$ into a Dieudonn\'e display $\Phi_B(\GGG)$ over $B$.

 By Proposition \ref{Pr-finiteness-bt} there is a unique homomorphism $B\to R$ of augmented algebras such that $G=\GGG\otimes_BR$ as deformations of $\bar G$.
 Necessarily we define $\Phi_R(G)$ as the base change of $\Phi_B(\GGG)$ under $B\to R$.
 It remains to show that $\Phi_R(G)$ is functorial in $R$ and $G$.